CGM Guide — Part 3

 - Discard first drop

-- Milk gently — don’t squeeze
+- Milk gently — do not squeeze

 - Let the strip draw the blood